With OK From EPA, Use Of Controversial Weedkiller Is Expected To Double

 "We had a lot of volatility in these trials, a lot of movement" in unpredictable directions, Scott says.
 "Unfortunately, the results of our data were not positive.
 But they do help explain why we had 966 complaints in our state."

 Brent Henderson, who farms near Weona, Ark., is one of those farmers.
-"If it's going to be legal to use, and neighbors are planting it, I'm going to have to plant [dicamba-tolerant soybeans] to protect myself," he says.
+"If it's going to be legal to use and neighbors are planting it, I'm going to have to plant [dicamba-tolerant soybeans] to protect myself," he says.
 "It's very annoying.
 It's a property rights issue.
 My neighbor should not dictate what I do on my farm."

 Partridge, the Monsanto executive, continues to insist that vapor drift was not responsible for any of the damage that farmers saw this past summer.
 And he also does not believe that farmers are buying dicamba-tolerant soybeans to defend themselves.

-"When I talk to growers and ask them why they are deciding to buy our dicamba-tolerant Xtendimax seeds, they say it's because it's the highest yielding seed out there," he says.
+"When I talk to growers and ask them why they are deciding to buy our dicamba-tolerant Xtendimax seeds, they say it's because it's the highest-yielding seed out there," he says.